signalfx/signalfx-agent/README.md

 	 might want to place this dir on a `tmpfs` mount to avoid credentials persisting on disk.

-See the section on [Privileges](#privileges) for information on the capabilities the agent requires.

 3) Run the agent by invoking the archive path `signalfx-agent/bin/signalfx-agent -config <path to config.yaml>`.
 By default, the agent logs only to stdout/err.
 If you want to persist logs, you must direct